mosaicnetworks/babble/docs/design.rst

 A blockchain is a data structure where transactions are packaged in hash-linked blocks.
-Each block is identified by a cryptographic hash and contains a hash of the previous block, so that blocks can form a chain from the first block ever to the formed block.
+Each block is identified by a cryptographic hash and contains a hash of the previous block, so that blocks can form a chain from the first block ever to the last formed block.
 In this way, all the block - and transactions - are connected via a linear linked list structure.
 In our system, blocks contain a collection of signatures of their own hash from the participants.
-A block with valid signatures from at least one third of validators can be considered valid because
-- by hypothesis - at least of those signatures is from an honest member.
+A block with valid signatures from at least one third of validators can be considered valid because - by hypothesis - at least of those signatures is from an honest member.

 Projecting the hashgraph onto a blockchain makes it much easier for third parties to verify the consensus order.
 It makes it possible to build